plfmoura/white-adminjs/README.md

-Project status: We encounter a hard difficult to add new components and make some changes in base adminJS application.
+**Project status**: We encounter a hard difficult to add new components and make some changes in base adminJS application.
 Maybe the doc examples not be clear to create our custom CRM APP.

 ### timeline events: